Pin It!

 For the Frosting

 1. Cut the butter into pieces, 1 tablespoon each.
 Using the paddle attachment, whip the butter for 3-5 minutes, scraping down the bowl occasionally.
-Beat until the butter looks light in color and has more volume.
+Beat until the butter is whipped, fluffy and easily spreadable.

 2. Sift the cocoa powder into a mixing bowl, then add the vanilla extract.
 Turn the mixer to slow speed and beat until the cocoa power and extract are mixed into the butter.